WICG/turtledove/FLEDGE_Key_Value_Server_API.md

           "description":"Contextual signals (buyerTKVSignals or sellerTKVSignals) to the trusted Key/Value server.", "type": "array",
           "items": {
-            "description": "Metadata value configuration object specifying which value applies to which partitions.", "type": "object",
+            "description": "Metadata value configuration object specifying which value applies to which partitions.
+                            Duplicate partition-level metadata specification
+                            for a single partition will result in an error.", "type": "object",
             "properties": {
               "value": {
-                "description": "Metadata value",
+                "description": "Metadata value to apply to specified partitions in `ids`.
-                "type": "string"
+                                If `ids` is not present, apply the value to all partitions.
+                                The metadata value may be a serialized JSON string.
+                                Duplicate partition-level metadata specification
+                                for a single partition will result in an error. ", "type": "string"
               },
               "ids": {
-                "description": "Array of [compression group id, partition id] to uniquely identify a partition."
+                "description": "Array of [compression group id, partition id] to uniquely identify a partition.
-                               "If `ids` is not present, apply the value to all partitions.", "type": "array",
+                                If `ids` is not present, apply the value to all partitions.
+                                Duplicate partition-level metadata specification for
+                                a single partition will result in an error.", "type": "array",
                 "items": {
                   "type": "array",